Become a Mentor

 IPMP Scholarship Requirements

 To qualify to apply to IPMP you must:

 - Be a current full-time undergraduate student at IUPUI with at least one semester of study remaining.

 - Must have successfully completed at least 12 credit hours at IUPUI prior to the start of the Spring application process.

-- Must have a cumulative and semester GPA of 2.800 or higher.
+- Must have a cumulative GPA of 2.800 or higher.